AgenttiX/fys-1320/README.md

 course
 [FYS-1320 Methods in Physics](https://www.tuni.fi/studentsguide/curriculum/course-units/tut-cu-g-36085).

 The course is composed of three experiments, each of which has a pre-report and a seminar presentation.
-To prevent plagiarism, our measurement data, pre-reports and seminar presentations aren't publicly available.

 We'd be delighted to see our code being used in the course materials.
 Please contact us if licensing changes are necessary.